MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/search/troubleshoot-error-when-importing-a-term-set.md

 ## More information

 This issue occurs when you try to import more than 5,000 terms by using the term store tool in the SharePoint admin center.
-This is a known issue in SharePoint Online.
+It's a known issue in SharePoint Online.

 Still need help?
 Go to [SharePoint Community](https://techcommunity.microsoft.com/t5/sharepoint/ct-p/SharePoint).